yogurt-foundation/yogurt-css-documentation/src/pseudo-class-variants.md

 ### Focus-Visible

-Add the `(focus-visible)` prefix to an utility to enable on-focused for child element.
+Add the `(focus-visible)` prefix to a utility to enable on-focused for child element.

 ```html
 <!-- Example -->